 System-level safety requirements for software

 [ECSS-Q-40] requires that system-level safety requirements be defined during the early phases of the project ([ECSS-Q-40] clauses 5.7.1.1, 5.7.1.2 and 5.7.1.3).
-These requirements are derived from preliminary and advanced safety analyses, as well as from lesson learnt and safety requirements associated with similar previous missions.
-The system-level safety requirements include, or need to be translated into safety requirements for the software.
+These requirements are derived from preliminary and advanced safety analyses, as well as from lessons learnt and safety requirements associated with similar previous missions.
+The system-level safety requirements include or need to be translated into safety requirements for the software.

 The system safety requirements can be of programmatic type, e.g. addressing the need to perform specific analyses at subsystem level, and of technical type, imposing e.g. probabilistic safety targets in conformance with the requirements given by launch safety authorities.
 The system safety requirements allocated to software mostly correspond to the need of eventually identifying safety-critical software components, through software criticality classification, and apply to them the suitable engineering and product assurance measures (see 5.2.3).

 [ECSS-Q-40] is a source itself of safety-related requirements for software.
-It explicitly advises against the use of software in automatic safety devices (clause 6.3.3.4.4) and requires that no software error causes additional failures with hazardous effects, or propagate to cause the hazardous operation of interfacing hardware (clause 6.4.2.3).
+It requires that no software error cause additional failures with hazardous effects, or propagate to cause the hazardous operation of interfacing hardware (clause 6.4.2.3).

 System-level dependability requirements for software

-[ECSS-Q-30] clause 5.2 requires that dependability requirements are specified as part of the overall project requirements in the technical specification.
+[ECSS-Q-30] clause 5.2 requires that dependability requirements be specified as part of the overall project requirements in the technical specification.
 These requirements are then apportioned, in a top‐down process, to establish dependability requirements for lower level elements, including software.

 [ECSS-Q-30] clause 5.2 also lists a set of system-level requirement types relevant to dependability.
 Several of these types of requirements affect software; in particular: